-Grants over €50,000 shall be the exception and shall only apply in the case of projects that clearly demonstrate a potential to graduate to Enterprise Ireland and/or to export internationally.
+Grants over €50,000 and up to €150,000 shall be the exception and shall only apply in the case of projects that clearly demonstrate a potential to graduate to Enterprise Ireland and/or to export internationally.

+In all other cases, the maximum grant shall be 50% of the investment or €50,000 whichever is the lesser.
 Subject to the 50% limit, a maximum grant of €15,000 per full time job created shall apply in respect of any employment support granted.